Deep Tree Tensor Networks

-Here, $\boldsymbol{W}^m$ represents a $(N+1)$-th order tensor with an output index $m$; $f(\cdot):\mathbb{R}^{whc}\rightarrow \mathbb{R}^{m}$ denotes a multilinear function.
-In principle, mapping samples into exponential dimensional space to achieve linear separability instead of adopting activation functions is the essence of TNs~\citep{selvan2020tensor,ran2023tensor,patra2024efficient}.
-However, existing methods are limited to simple tasks, e.g., MNIST and Fashion MNIST~\citep{cheng2019tree,ran2023tensor}, and we reveal that is mainly due to 1) \textit{low computational efficiency} and 2) \textit{lack of feature self-interaction capability} (see section 3.3 for more details).
-Hence, we aim to address the above challenges and apply TNs to complex benchmarks, thus bridging the gap between TNs and advanced architectures.
+Here, $\boldsymbol{W}^m$ represents a $(N+1)$-th order tensor with an output index $m$; $f(\cdot):\mathbb{R}^{w\times h\times c}\rightarrow \mathbb{R}$ denotes a multilinear function.
+In principle, mapping samples into exponential dimensional space to achieve linear separability instead of adopting activation functions is the essence of TNs~\cite{selvan2020tensor,ran2023tensor,patra2024efficient}.
+However, existing methods are limited to simple tasks, e.g., MNIST and Fashion MNIST~\cite{cheng2019tree,ran2023tensor}, and we reveal that this is mainly due to 1) \textit{low computational efficiency} and 2) \textit{lack of feature self-interaction capability} (Section 3.3 for more details).
+Consequently, our goal is to address these challenges by applying TNs to complex benchmarks such as ImageNet-1K, thereby bridging the gap between TNs and modern architectures.

-On the other hand, TNs are popularly employed to parameterize existing network models for acceleration.
-For example, networks' variational parameters can directly decompose into TN formats, including convolutional kernels~\citep{ref8}, fully-connected layers~\citep{li2023hybrid,nie2022stn}, and attention blocks~\citep{liang2024tensor}, to name a few.
-Retaining or merging the parameter-wise TN structure during the model inference is free.
+Alternatively, TNs are popularly employed to parameterize existing network models for acceleration.
+For example, the variational parameters of a network can be directly decomposed into TN formats, including convolutional kernels~\cite{ref15,ref26}, fully-connected weights~\cite{li2023hybrid,nie2022stn,ref29}, and attention blocks~\cite{liang2024tensor}, to name a few.
+During inference, one can choose to retain or merge the TN structure as required.
 However, such techniques are devoid of probabilistic interpretation and feature multiplicative interaction.
-Notably, advanced deep learning architectures and TNs have unexplored striking similarities, including MLP-Mixer~\citep{tolstikhin2021mlp}, polynomial and multilinear networks~\citep{chrysos2021deep,chrysos2023regularization,cheng2024multilinear}.
-They have already achieved excellent results across complex visual tasks.
-As shown in Fig.\ref{img2}, we visualize different architectures from the TN perspective for comparison.
-We observe that modern architectures differ from existing TNs in several key aspects, such as the use of nonlinear activations and instance normalization.
-Therefore, our goal is to transfer the advantages of advanced architectures to DTTN through equivalence analysis.
-Thus break through the limitations of TNs for complex benchmarks.
+Notably, there exist intriguing and previously unexplored similarities between advanced deep learning architectures and TNs, such as MLP-Mixer~\cite{tolstikhin2021mlp}, polynomial networks, and multilinear networks~\cite{chrysos2021deep,chrysos2023regularization,cheng2024multilinear}, which have demonstrated strong performance on complex visual tasks.
+As shown in Fig.~\ref{img2}, we visualize different architectures from the TN perspective for comparison.
+We note that contemporary architectures exhibit several key distinctions from existing TNs, including the incorporation of \textit{nonlinear activations} and \textit{instance normalization}.
+Consequently, we can improve TNs by drawing insights from advanced architectures through rigorous equivalence analysis, thereby overcoming their limitations on complex benchmarks.